VintageCoder/React-RestAPI/README.md

 # React-RestAPI
-A simple user page where user can add details , update details and also he can delete
+A simple user page where user can add user , update user details and also he can delete user